-Like most of my other stir fry recipes (like beef and cabbage stir fry, Moroccan stir fry or Chinese chicken), this spicy shrimp stir fry recipe was born on a night when I had 20 minutes to get dinner ready, nothing in the fridge, a bag of frozen shrimp in the freezer and an overabundance of fresh squash and peppers in the garden.
+Like most of my other stir fry recipes (like beef and cabbage stir fry, Moroccan stir fry, or Chinese chicken), this spicy shrimp stir fry recipe was born on a night when I had 20 minutes to get dinner ready, nothing in the fridge, a bag of frozen shrimp in the freezer, and an abundance of fresh squash and peppers in the garden.

 For this, I used a mixture of spicy and sweet peppers, but it can easily be adapted with just sweet peppers to tone down the heat.
 My kids ate it, and it took under half an hour from start to finish.

-- While that cooks, peel squash and cut down the middle lengthwise.
+- While the onions and peppers are cooking, peel squash and cut down the middle lengthwise.
 Cut long strips into ½ inch pieces.
 Add to skillet or wok.